emeth-/screenshare-gif-capture/README.md

-Suger Gif Capture
+Screenshare Gif Capture
 =================

-Chrome plugin for generating easily and in a few clicks an animated gif from the selected content of a page.
-Sometimes a screenshot is not enough.
+Chrome plugin that takes a gif of your interactions with a web page when prompted.

 How it works:
 -------------

+* Push the extension button.
+The gif will immediately start being captured.
-* Push the extension button and choose the capture area
+* Push the extension button to stop the gif capture and render the gif (or wait the max length which defaults to 15 seconds).
-* Wait until you are ready for generating the gif
-* Push the button again, now you will see the percentage process of the git generation over it.
-* When it finishes the extension will open a new tab showing the gif and allowing you to download it.
+* Extension will then show a percentage as it works at rendering the gif.
+Once complete, it will open a page displaying the gif to you.

 Settings:
 ------------